charlieargue/pan-code-samples/README.md

 Guided project management on:

 - [ ] having Retros at end of sprint instead of during sprint
+- [ ] NOT re-defining Stand-ups (they wanted to change them to be normalized around features instead of team members)
 - [ ] splitting FE from BE in stand-ups
 - [ ] de-coupling FE from BE in stories (separate integration stories)
 - [ ] keeping stand-ups short, using call-outs in JIRA and slack, and leaning out amount of meetings
 - [ ] how to switch from Visual to Text editing mode
 - [ ] how to use markdown auto-outlining syntax
 - [ ] what is an epic, how to write Acceptance Criteria, etc.
+- [ ] how to attach images inline (and not at bottom) of description
+- [ ] how to insert markdown tables and formatted code blocks
 - [ ] benefits of markdown, mocking API servers, creating sub-tasks (of stories), linking issues, sharing Postman collections, and more
 - [ ] lessening the amount of meetings (amount was affecting the team's development productivity)
+- [ ] guidance on ceremonies: when and how to have/do Sprint Planning